Marc Edwards (professor): Lead levels in Washington, D.C. water supply (2003-2010)

-(2004-2014) Notable Projects
+Notable projects (2004-2014)

 In 2006, Edwards suggested that the EPA testing procedure for lead in tap water could miss elevated levels because it called for homeowners to remove the aerator from their faucet before drawing water for testing.
 The screen in the aerator, he said, could trap lead particles; if so, water drawn for testing would not reflect the full lead exposure experienced by people drinking from the faucet under normal use.

 In 2007, the University of North Carolina at Chapel Hill hired Edwards to investigate water-quality problems in three buildings.
-(When UNC asked its engineering faculty for guidance, their response was "We have two words for you—Marc Edwards.")
+When UNC asked its engineering faculty for guidance, their response was "We have two words for you—Marc Edwards."
 He found "low-grade and fixable" lead contamination, which he blamed on "lead-free" brass plumbing fixtures.
 According to Edwards, Federal regulations permit up to 8 percent lead in "lead-free" brass fixtures, which can leach from the fixtures if the water is corrosive.
 He says that the Federal standard uses a water formulation that is remarkably tame compared to actual water supplies, allowing such fixtures to pass lead-leaching tests.
 Edwards provided a solution to UNC's problem: Accelerate the leaching of the lead by running each faucet at full flow for ten minutes, and then leaving it open at a trickle for three days, after which most of the lead had leached out.

 In a 2008 radio interview, Edwards noted that the United States has over five million lead water pipes, many of which are nearing the end of their useful life.
 "In some cases, you can take a single glass of water," he said, "and if you're unlucky, and it has that piece of lead in it, you can get a very high dose of lead, similar to that which you could obtain by eating lead paint chips."